-On the basis of these criteria, a number of specific weapons are explicitly prohibited by international conventions, including anti-personnel mines, cluster munitions, blinding laser weapons, dumdum bullets as well as biological and chemical weapons.
+On the basis of these three criteria, a number of specific weapons have been explicitly prohibited by international conventions, including anti-personnel mines, cluster munitions, blinding laser weapons, dumdum bullets as well as biological and chemical weapons.
 Some of these bans are part of customary international law.
+Nuclear weapons are not expressly prohibited.

 - " Unnecessary suffering

 - " Mines

 - " Cluster munitions

 - " Dumdum bullets

 - " Biological weapons

 - " Chemical weapons

-- " Customary international
+- " Customary international law

 - " Nucelar weapons